joegrant93/AdviceGeneratorApp/README.md

 # Notes
 This was a fun quick project.
 It was a new experience working with JSON objects and as such that provided tricky little hurdles to overcome.
 The generator produces a new piece of advice everytime the page is loaded.
 Pressing the dice re-loads the entire page.
 I would like to go back to re-write this to try out using JQuery to load in just the advice, so the whole page does not need reloaded each time.

+I used flexbox to position the elements on the page.

 Date started: 18/03/21

 Date complete: 18/03/21